Operators Piano Company

 The next design is similar but has unit pneumatics, each pneumatic having its own self-contained valve and pouch for easy servicing of individual notes without disassembling the entire stack.
 At least three configurations of unit pneumatic stacks were made.
 One is similar to the deck board stack, with Bakelite rings for the top seats.
 Another has an adjustable brass tube threaded into the wood for each top seat, with the valve and Bakelite bottom seat inserted from the bottom of the valve well before the unit is glued together.
 In the most common type, each top seat is an adjustable brass tube threaded into a fiber washer, with the fiber washer screwed to the wood so it can be removed from the outside without breaking the unit apart.

 Reproduco piano-organs have a blower to supply pressure to the pipes.
-In some instruments, a box-type vacuum pump is mounted above the keyboard, and in others, it is mounted in the separate blower box.
+In some instruments, a box-type vacuum pump is mounted above the keyboard, and in others, it is mounted alongside the blower in a separate "soundproof" cabinet.
+Two different blower sizes have been observed, the smaller one used for the Standard Reproduco Piano Organs, and the larger volume blower used with the Reproduco Unified Mortuary and Theatre Organs.

 The primary information that went into building up the Operators Piano Company (Coinola) database has been meticulously gathered over a period of 45 years by Art Reblitz, a longtime expert in the restoration, history, and music of automatic pianos and organs.
-Whenever he has had access to or enjoyed the opportunity to rebuild a Cremona piano or orchestrion, he has carefully recorded mechanical and historical details of interest.
+Whenever he has had access to or enjoyed the opportunity to rebuild an Operators piano or orchestrion, he has carefully recorded mechanical and historical details of interest.
 Many other people, listed under Acknowledgements in the Introduction to the Registry, also submitted information to Art.
-The result of his painstaking effort is presented in an orderly, easy to read format in the report offered below.
+Don Teach and Dana Johnson have been particularly helpful.
+The result of their painstaking effort is presented in an orderly, easy to read format in the report offered below.

 By default, current ownership information is not integral to the database project, but a provision exists whereby the current owner's name information can be accommodated and then shown in database reports.
 However, this will be done only if and when specific written permission is granted to the Mechanical Music Press specifically authorizing us to show and/or distribute individual ownership information.
 Furthermore, if and when such authorization is granted, the Mechanical Music Press and/or its authors shall assume no liability or responsibility of any kind, nor to any extent, regarding any inferred, purported, or actual privacy intrusions, incidents, or claims.